Sacha924/ETH-Price-Variation/README.md

 ## WBU automation

+I use github actions, and thanks to my yml file I will run automatically at regular time intervals.
+If there is a modification of the database (i.e. detection of an anomaly) the code (and thus the modification) is pushed to my github repo.

+On linux :
-automation : we use crontab to allow the script to run every 10 minutes
+automation : we can use crontab to allow the script to run every 10 minutes

 Both the lastMonthData.sh and the main.sh are executed at a period of 10 minutes.